Laurie Cabot – The Official Witch Of Salem

 The Official Witch Of Salem

-In 1977, Laurie finally received the title, ‘the Official Witch of Salem.’
-The governor of Massachusetts bestowed upon her the Patriot Award, an award issued by the governor to honour awardees for their public service.
+By 1977, Laurie was officially crowned ‘the Official Witch of Salem.’
+The governor of Massachusetts honored her with the Patriot Award, which recognizes individuals for their contributions to public service.

 The Witches’ League of Public Awareness

-Laurie was a defender of witches’ civil rights, and would urge witches to make a stand for equality, rights, and public image.
-In 1986, she founded The Witches’ League of Public Awareness, an institution that serves as a media watchdog and civil rights advocate for witchcraft.
-As its mission statement goes: “The Witches’ League for Public Awareness is a proactive educational network dedicated to correcting misinformation about Witches and Witchcraft.
-The work of the League springs from a shared vision of a world free from all religious persecution”.
+As a champion of witches’ civil rights, Laurie urged practitioners to advocate for equality, rights, and a positive public perception.
+In 1986, she established The Witches’ League of Public Awareness, an organization serving as a media watchdog and defending civil rights for witchcraft.
+Its mission statement asserts: “The Witches’ League for Public Awareness is a proactive educational network committed to correcting misinformation about Witches and Witchcraft.
+The work of the League originates from a shared vision of a world devoid of all religious persecution.”

 9 Tips for the Solitary Practitioner from The Moonlight Post